scrabbletank/farhome-rules/rulesdoc.md

 You may target an additional person for every level above the 4th.

 ___
-#### Exhaustion
-*4th Level*
-- **Casting Time:** 8 AP
-- **Range:** 5
-- **Duration:** 10 minutes

-Sap the energy from a target creature.
-Target makes an Exhaustion roll vs your spellcasting, on fail they gain 1 level of exhaustion, or 2 levels on crit.
-For the duration of the spell your move and sprint speed increases by the levels of exhaustion inflicted.

-Add a proficiency die for every level above the 4th.

-___
 #### Gloom
 *4th Level*
 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Inflict an area with supernatural gloom.
 Choose a point you can see within range, making a spellcasting roll.
-Every success increases the raidus of the gloom by 1.
+Every success increases the raidus of the gloom by 2.
 Every undead creature inside the gloom adds 1 superior die to all rolls.
-Mundane lights only give dim light in the gloom.
+Mundane lights only give light in adjacent tiles and magical light covers half as far.
 For the duration, undead heal 1 wound at the start of their turns and all healing effects on living creatures are reduced by 1.

 Add a proficiency die for every level above the 4th.